Multi-agent coordination

 Agents push to this branch when claiming/releasing locks and pull from it during crosslink sync.

-Signature Verification
+Signature verification

-crosslink trust add <public-key-path>
+crosslink trust approve my-agent-1

 crosslink trust list

-# Sync with signature verification
+# Sync with automatic verification

-Launching Agents
+Launching agents

 Launch a single background agent to implement a feature: